mahykari/neural-certificates/README.md

 A prototype learner-verifier for dynamical systems.

+**This project is no longer maintained actively.
+Please don't use it as a reference for your work.**

 # Cautions for using this repository

 Most of the code here is written experimentally.